kmhamasaki/TutorSearcher/README.md

 The server is tested to be able to run in Eclipse Jee.
 1. Extract the project from zip file to desired directory.
 2. In Eclipse, File > Import > Maven > Existing Maven Projects and select the `TutorSearcher/server/TutorSearcher` directory.
+3. Navigate to `src/main/resources/application.properties` and replace the database credentials with your own.
-3. Under the Project Explorer or Package Explorer, navigate to `src/main/java/tutor.searcher.TutorSearcher` package.
+4. Under the Project Explorer or Package Explorer, navigate to `src/main/java/tutor.searcher.TutorSearcher` package.
-4. Right click `TutorSearcherApplication.java` > Run As > Java Application.
+5. Right click `TutorSearcherApplication.java` > Run As > Java Application.
 Later runs should only require pressing the green run button at the top.

 ### on the command line

 1. Install [Maven](https://maven.apache.org/download.cgi) and make sure it is in the PATH if it isn't already.
+2. In an editor of choice, open `TutorSearcher/server/TutorSearcher/src/main/resources/application.properties` and modify the database credentials.
-2. In the project directory, navigate to `TutorSearcher/server/TutorSearcher` in the terminal.
+3. In the project directory, navigate to `TutorSearcher/server/TutorSearcher` in the terminal.
-3. Run `mvn spring-boot:run`
+4. Run `mvn spring-boot:run`.

 ## Android Application

 1. Install Android Studio
 2. Open Android Studio and choose "Open an Existing Android Studio Project"
-3. Open TutorSearcher/TutorSearcherAndroid as your Android Studio directory
+3. Open `TutorSearcher/TutorSearcherAndroid` as your Android Studio directory
 4. Add configuration for the app and choose a device for the emulator
 5. Run app